 Newton Drive, Blackpool FY3 8BT.

-The first church to be built in the newly-created diocese of Lancaster.
-St Kentigern is a building of some architectural quality, very old-fashioned for its date, but with a little-altered interior with stained glass, reredoses by Boulton.
+The first church to be built in the newly-created Diocese of Lancaster.
+St Kentigern is a building of some architectural quality, old-fashioned for its date, but with a little-altered interior including altars by Boulton.

 The original church-school dates from 1904, and survives as St Kentigern’s school.
 Work started on the new church in 1926; this was the first church to be built in the newly-created diocese.
 It was completed in 1931.
-Both architect (Mr Mercer) and contractor (MR Eaves) were parishioners.
+Both architect (R. Mercer of Preston) and contractor (M. R. Eaves, builders also of Upholland College and – along with Charles Doyle – Lutyens’ Liverpool Cathedral) were parishioners.
+An intended spire was not built.

 The interior has a narthex with stairs to the west organ gallery, north side.
 There are five-bay arcades of octagonal stone piers, and a former baptistery, north-west side.
 The gallery is canted with an ironwork balustrade.
 There are complex arch-braced open timber roofs, those to the chancel enriched with openwork quatrefoils.
 The chancel arch has attached circular piers with foliated caps and on each side are stone niches with statues.
 The chancel has a large reredos of painted stone which occupies the full width of the space.
 It has canopies flanking a central canopied Crucifixion scene.
 Forward altar where the chancel has been extended by one bay into the nave.
 Flanking chapels have ironwork altar rails and reredoses and altars of painted stone.
 These and the chancel reredos are by Boulton of Cheltenham.
 On the south east side there is a notional transept, treated as an additional aisle with an arcade, where confessionals are situated.